emard/LibXSVF-ESP/README.md

 # Lib(X)SVF player for ESP8266 JTAG

+Works as standalone SVF or XSVF JTAG programmer for FPGA devices.
+This one should be better than my wifi_jtag.
+Reads file from onboard SPI flash chip at ESP8266
+(it can hold 3MB) to program the target JTAG device.
+I tested it on my Lattice XP2.

-This is kinda fork of Clifford Wolf Lib(X)SVF, just a small adaptation to get it working with ESP8266.
+It is kinda fork of Clifford Wolf Lib(X)SVF, but just a small adaptation to get it working with ESP8266.

-Reads file from SPIFFS and plays (or uploads) it to target JTAG device.
-In the sketch example, you can place file in "/data/bitstream.svf" using "ESP8266 Sketch Data Upload" or from Web server like FSBrowserNG to "/bitstream.svf".

-Arduino ESP8266 wrapper is added and a small bugfix is done to accept decimal floats, e.g. it accepts now numbers like 1.00E-02 while before only 1E-02 would be accepted.
+Arduino ESP8266 Library wrapper is added and a small bugfix is done to accept decimal floats in "svf.c", e.g. it accepts now numbers like 1.00E-02 while before only 1E-02 would be accepted.

+# Upload bitstream file to SPI flash

+In the sketch example, you can place file in "/data/bitstream.svf" and click Tools->"ESP8266 Sketch Data Upload", (google a bit howto install that tool) or get some cool Web server like FSBrowserNG which can already upload any file to "/bitstream.svf" using web browser.

+# JTAG PINOUT

+It's currently "hidden" in xsvftool-esp8266.c
+You can edit this file and recompile sketch to change pinout.

+    #define TCK 14 // NodeMCU D5
+    #define TMS  5 // NodeMCU D1
+    #define TDI 13 // NodeMCU D7
+    #define TDO 12 // NodeMCU D6